Trauma Caused by Injury or Abuse in Late Life: Experiences, Impacts, and the Federal Response

 - Yi, A., and K. Dams-O’Connor.
 2013.
 Psychosocial functioning in older adults with traumatic brain injury.
 NeuroRehabilitation 32(2), 267–273.

 - ACL.
 2018.
-National Adult Protective Services Technical Assistance Resource Center. https://www.acl.gov/programs/elder-justice/national-adult-protective-services-technical-assistance-resource-center (accessed March 7, 2018).
+National Adult Protective Services Technical Assistance Resource Center.
+Available at: https://www.acl.gov/programs/elder-justice/national-adult-protective-services-technical-assistance-resource-center (accessed March 7, 2018).

 - Gray, J. 2017.
 Disrespect: Native American Elder Abuse.
 In Elder Abuse: Research, Practice, and Policy, edited by XinQi Dong.
 P. 523.
 New York: Springer Publishing.

 - MSKTC (Model Systems Knowledge Translations Center).
 2018.
-About the Model Systems Knowledge Translation Center. http://www.msktc.org/about (accessed March 7, 2018).
+About the Model Systems Knowledge Translation Center.
+Available at: http://www.msktc.org/about (accessed March 7, 2018).

 - P. W. Beatty personal correspondence with database administrators at the TBI National Data and Statistical Center, November 2017.